 These efforts build trust with receivers of mail and parcel products and improve marketing ROI.

 Customers acquired from disparate sources will carry with them behavioral and demographic profiles of varying detail.
 Multivariate analysis can unveil new market segments, leading to highly targeted campaigns which, although carrying higher setup costs than blanket campaigns, resulting in greater efficiency and reduced overall cost.

 Predicting consumer behavior (increasing revenue)

-Parcel and Post organizations who are delivering direct mail and direct marketing product sample parcels to consumers can build a centralized database to track and improve the profiles of the address and consumers at the address.
+Parcel and Post organizations that are delivering direct mail and direct marketing product sample parcels to consumers can build a centralized database to track and improve the profiles of the address and consumers at the address.
 That data on who is sending what to an address can help develop future marketing data-driven products by the Parcel and post industry.
-These can in turn be sold to marketing organizations while remaining compliant to PII and GDPR rules through intelligent addressing schemes that don’t give out actual consumer and address data to marketers.
+These can, in turn, be sold to marketing organizations while remaining compliant to PII and GDPR rules through intelligent addressing schemes that don’t give out actual consumer and address data to marketers.